edohor/githubRepoSearch/README.md

 - table pagination
 - sorting repositories by name or date (eg. last created or last updated)
 - search data in table
-- table hidden in mobile view (show only link to repo list) and reduce number of columns for smaller viewes (remove description or make repo name a link to remove link column)
+- table hidden in mobile view (show only link to repo list)
 - add spinner of sorts and render all info on the page at once for larger list of repos
 - persist data locally
 - code architecture improvements (put files in folders, create and import separate files for individual components)